How Homeshare works

-The householder and Homesharer apply to take part in the programme through their local Homeshare provider.
-A Homeshare coordinator will interview and assess Homeshare applicants.
+The householder and homesharer apply to take part through their local Homeshare provider.
+A Homeshare coordinator will interview and assess Homeshare applicants and match on compatibility.

 Interview and matching

-The coordinator will carefully select a Homesharer and Householder to create a compatible match.
-The Householder (and sometimes the householder’s family) and the Homesharer will interview each other to decide if they would like to proceed with the match.
+The coordinator will carefully select a homesharer and householder to create a compatible match.
+The householder (and the householder’s family) will interview the homesharer and vice versa to decide if they would like to proceed with the match.
 If both parties are happy with the match and decide to share, the coordinator will help to draw up an agreement.

 The householder and homesharer agree on the support that the homesharer will provide.
 This is a flexible arrangement and can include duties like cleaning, cooking, gardening, accompanying to appointments or shopping.
 Homeshare organisations charge a monthly fee to both the householder and the homesharer (check with local providers on fees) to facilitate and provide ongoing support to both people involved.